NALTP/Rules/README.md

 #### Section A - Proper Positions
   - (1) In the Major and Minor leagues, proper positions will be enforced for all players who list that they will play only one position ("Offense only" or "Defense only") in their signup.
     - (a) A proper position indicates the side of the map a player will default to when there are no external influences on their decision making.
 Players with a proper position are not required to adhere to rigid guidelines and may often find themselves 'outside' their position when doing so is the best strategical play available to them.
     - (b) At their discretion the CRC may deem individual players ineligible for proper positions, in which case their signup will be locked as eligible for both positions.
       - (i) Any player who is ruled ineligible for a proper position may be removed from the draft entirely if the CRC determines that they are continuing to use positional preferences to manipulate their draft stock.
   - (2) In Novice league, proper positions for offense or defense will only be enforced if the player's most recent season in the position opposite their current signup resulted in a positional NISH of 70 or greater.
     - (a) Examples:
       - (i) A defender earns the 70 DNISH in the previous season and signs up with an offensive proper position.
 The position will be enforced.
       - (ii) A defender earns the 70 DNISH in the previous season and signs up with a defensive proper position.
 The position will not be enforced.
     - (b) If the player has never played a season where their primary position was the opposite position from their current signup, no restriction will be applied.

 #### Section B - Scheduling Restrictions
   - (1) The CRC may enforce minute restrictions on a player commensurate with the availability they indicate in their signup comments.
     - (a) These minute restrictions will be communicated to the player and all captains prior to the relevant draft.
     - (b) Minute restrictions will be determined by subtracting the number of weeks a player will miss multipled by 50 from the total number of available minutes in the given season.
       - (i) Ex: If a player is missing 1 week in a 6 week season, they will be given a 250 minute restriction (300-(1x50)).
       - (ii) Minute restrictions are not linked to the specific week(s) a player is missing.
 If the player's conflict is resolved the restriction will still apply, but their captain may choose to play them and fulfill the restriction by sitting them a different week.

 ___
 ### Article VI - Maps

 #### Section A - Map Selection
-  - (1) For each tier, the CRC will be responsible for selecting 15 predetermined maps by a method of their own choosing.
+  - (1) For each tier, the CRC will be responsible for selecting 11 predetermined maps by a method of their own choosing.
   - (2) Map rotations will be standardized across all tiers of NALTP.

 #### Section B - Map distribution
-  - (1) There will be three tiers of maps selected.
-    - (a) High priority:
-      - (i) There will be 4 maps played 4 times each and 1 additional map played 5 times.
+  - (1) Each map will be played in a total of 3 games, with one map selected to be played in 5 games.
-    - (b) Medium priority:
-      - (i) There will be 4 maps played 2 times each.
-    - (c) Low priority:
-      - (i) There will be 6 maps played 1 time each.

 #### Section C - Playoffs
   - (1) All predetermined maps from the regular season will be eligible for pick/ban in playoffs.